The Dominican Republic is one of the better-known countries and territories in the Caribbean, and also one that draws quite a large number of expats.

-There are the four mountain ranges, valleys between them, sugarcane plantations, and several rivers, lakes, and lagoons.
+There are four mountain ranges, valleys between them, sugarcane plantations, and several rivers, lakes, and lagoons.

 Some of the interior parts of the country aren’t very accessible or tourist-friendly in terms of infrastructure, but some expats love this.

-For the others, there are the national parks, waterfalls, hiking trails, and biking trails to explore.
+For the others, there are national parks, waterfalls, hiking trails, and biking trails to explore.

 Even the cities have their own beauty.

 San Domingo, for example, has some beautiful streets and architecture that can transport you to another century.